newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/home-health-aide-license.md

 > **What if I don't get this license?**
 >
-> You may be subject to fines.
+> You may be subject to legal enforcement action, including penalties and fines.

 > **Once completed, you will have**:
 >